xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

 drwxr-xr-x 5 cloud-user cloud-user 4096 Apr 12 21:07 ..
 drwxrwxr-x 3 cloud-user cloud-user 4096 Apr 12 21:07 .
 Run the deploy command as shown below.
 External-ip is the IP address of the management interface, we will be accessing the CLI and Netconf interface to SMI Cluster Deployer using this IP.
-It will be used to host your ISO and your offline file tars to be downloaded to the remote hosts cloud-user@inception:/var/tmp/offline-cm/data/deployer-inception$ ./deploy --external-ip 172.22.18.55 --first-boot-password "Cisco@123"
+It will be used to host your ISO and your offline file tars to be downloaded to the remote hosts cloud-user@inception:/var/tmp/offline-cm/data/deployer-inception$ ./deploy --external-ip 172.22.18.55 --first-boot-password "<<your password>>"
 2020-04-13 19:49:16.261 INFO deploy: Directory Path /var/tmp/offline-cm/data/deployer-inception
 2020-04-13 19:49:16.261 INFO deploy: Directory is /var/tmp/offline-cm/data/deployer-inception/../
 2020-04-13 19:49:16.261 INFO deploy: Default info: external_ip: 172.22.18.55 and tar_name: cluster-deployer-2020-04-12